The minimally extended Varying Speed of Light (meVSL): Special Relativity

 Then the differentials of $x^{0}$ in different coordinates are given by

-where $H = d \ln a / dt$ is the Hubble parameter and we introduce new definitions of the speed of light, $\tc$ and $\ttc$.
+where $H = d \ln a / dt$ is the Hubble parameter.
+We introduce new definitions of the speed of light, $\tc$ and $\ttc$.

-Time dilation is a difference of the elapsed time measured between two events, as measured by two observers that are moving relative to each other.
-From time dilation, the relation between the differentials in both coordinate time $t$ and proper time $\tau$ can be parameterized by
+Time dilation (TD) is a difference in the elapsed time measured between two events, as measured by two observers moving relative to each other.
+From TD, the relation between the differentials in both coordinate time $t$ and proper time $\tau$ can be parameterized by

-where $\gamma (v, \tc, \ttc)$ is the Lorentz factor in meVSL model and this might depend on both $\tc$ and $\ttc$ compare to the conventional Lorentz factor which depends on only the relative motion between two frames, $v$.
+where $\gamma (v, \tc, \ttc)$ is the Lorentz factor in the meVSL model.
+It might depend on both $\tc$ and $\ttc$ compared to the conventional Lorentz factor that depends on only the relative motion between two frames, $v$.